International Dennis Gabor Award

-The International Dennis Gabor Award (1993-2010) was awarded by the NOVOFER Foundation of the Hungarian Academy of Sciences for outstanding scientific achievements with practical applications, with a clear positive attitude towards international cooperation of the researchers.
-It was named after the Nobel Prize winner Dennis Gabor.
-The award included a 130 mm-diameter pure silver medal with a hologram of Dennis Gabor’s portrait, a charter of honor, and a monetary prize.
-The award was normally awarded simultaneously to a Hungarian and to a non-Hungarian researcher and was not awarded every year but, on average, every 3 years or longer depending on the level of the candidates.
-The award was an honor to Dennis Gabor and aimed at identifying researchers with a likewise successful early career path as Dennis Gabor himself.
-Because of the high prestige of this award and the broad research area covered, selection of the awardee was extremely competitive, even more so for the non-Hungarian nominees.
+The International Dennis Gabor Award was established by the NOVOFER Foundation of the Hungarian Academy of Sciences to recognize scientific achievements with practical applications.
+It was named after Nobel Prize laureate Dennis Gabor.
+The award acknowledged individuals whose work demonstrated significant impact in applied science and innovation.

+Each award included a 160 cm-diameter pure silver medal with a hologram of Dennis Gabor’s portrait, a charter of honor, and a monetary prize.
+It was typically granted to both Hungarian and non-Hungarian researcher.
+It was awarded approximately every three years, depending on the selection process and candidate pool.
+The award aimed to identify researchers with a similar successful career path as Dennis Gabor.
+Due to the award's prestige and the broad research area covered, selection of the awardee was highly competitive, particularly among non-Hungarian candidates.
 The award ceremony took place at the Hungarian Parliament.

-The international Denis Gabor Award was awarded from 1993 until 2010.
-Since then, the NOVOFER organization continued to offer awards, but under a different name, such as the ‘’Denis Gabor in Memoriam Award’’, or the ‘’Denis Gabor Lifetime Achievement Award’’.
+It was awarded from 1993 until 2010.

+After 2010, the NOVOFER organization continued to recognize achievements through similar themed honors such as the “Dennis Gabor in Memoriam Award” and the “Dennis Gabor Lifetime Achievement Award”.

-A different Dennis Gabor Award is presented each year by SPIE, the international society for optics and photonics, in recognition of outstanding accomplishments in diffractive wavefront technologies, especially those which further the development of holography and metrology applications.
+The Dennis Gabor Award presented annually by SPIE (the International Society for Optics and Photonics) honors contribution in diffractive wavefront technologies, including advancements in holography and metrology.